NitrOP7674/FreeplayCheckpoint/README.md

 **Contact:**

-Feel free to submit features or bug requests on Github, or contact me on Discord at NitroP#7674.
+Feel free to submit feature requests or bugs on Github, or contact me on Discord at NitroP#7674.